Voyage of Understanding

 The Voyage of Understanding (officially the Tour of the President to Alaska) was a trans-continental tour of the Western United States taken by President Warren G. Harding in the summer of 1923.
 It marked the first time a sitting president visited Alaska and Canada.
 The tour took place during the final weeks of Harding's life, as he fell ill during the tour and died.

 Harding wished to spend time outside of Washington, D.C. following a number of scandals that had begun to cast a shadow over his presidency, most notably the Teapot Dome scandal.
 He chose to embark on a tour to improve public relations in anticipation of his reelection campaign in 1924.
 President Harding, along with Florence Harding and a large company of officials, began the tour across the United States aboard the Superb.

 On July 5, Harding and his companions arrived in Tacoma, Washington, and boarded the USS Henderson on a voyage to Alaska.
 During his time in Alaska, he visited Mount McKinley National Park and what is now the University of Alaska Fairbanks.
 He also attended the completion of the Alaska Railroad in Nenana, where he drove in the final spike.

 As he concluded the Alaska portion of his tour in late July, Harding began to complain of cramps, indigestion, fever and shortness of breath.
-He died in San Francisco on August 2.
-The original cause of death was stated to be a stroke, but it is now believed that he died of a heart attack.
+As written by Herbert Hoover in his memoirs:We got the President to the Palace Hotel where he insisted that Work and I take rooms close by.
+The doctors, despite Sawyer, at once diagnosed the case as a heart attack.
+In their view, it was most serious; and I therefore called Secretary Hughes and told him it might be desirable for him to keep in touch with Vice President Coolidge.

+Under treatment the President seemed to improve.
+The doctors insisted that he must have two months of absolute rest.
+Through friends I arranged to take a private residence for him on the California coast.
+In the meantime, the date for the San Francisco speech (July 31) had arrived, and the President authorized me to release it to the press, although it was not delivered.
+I did so, as I wanted to establish that much of a broader foreign policy.
+Senator Hiram Johnson and the isolationist press were greatly irritated and attacked me for some days as being the author.

+By the next afternoon it appeared that the President’s condition had so much improved that I called Secretary Hughes and told him the worst seemed to be over.